 Focus on Women

 WFP has long believed that women are the first and fastest solution to reducing hunger and poverty.
-In both its emergency and development projects, WFP has a special commitment to helping women gain equal access to life's basic needs.
+In both its emergency and development projects, WFP has a special commitment to helping women and girls meet their basic needs.
 Learn more.

 Disaster Risk Reduction

-A dollar invested today in reducing the risk of disasters saves four or more dollars in the future cost of relief and rehabilitation.
+A dollar invested today in reducing the risk of disasters saves four or more dollars in the future.
 By using its experience in disaster situations, WFP can help governments strengthen their preparedness.
 Learn more.

 Thank you for your continued partnership and support of WFP.
 Together, we will make a difference!
-For more information on WFP, please visit their site at www.wfp.org.
+For more information on WFP, please visit www.wfp.org.